 What you’ve just read is maybe 30% of the information that Dr. Hopkins provided in his final report.
 I hope you’re still with us;), because now is that time where we will just tell you what to buy and where to buy it–or why the brand you’re currently using is toxic–because we are fun like that!

 The Best Stuff

 We love this one for it’s short list of organic ingredients.
-We didn’t find many wipes that fit the bill, so this is our top recommendation for a natural hand sanitizer in wipe form.
+This is our top recommendation for a natural hand sanitizer in wipe form.